Office of the Governor — News Release — Governor Green Announces Judicial Appointments

 April 1, 2025

 HONOLULU – Governor Josh Green, M.D., today announced his selections to fill three judicial vacancies.
-He has appointed Taryn R. T. Gifford and Karin L. Holma to the Circuit Court of the First Circuit.
-Gifford will fill the vacancy left by Judge Shanlyn A.S.
-Park and Holma will fill the anticipated vacancy of Judge Dean E. Ochiai this summer, pending Senate confirmation.
+He has appointed Taryn Tomasa Gifford and Karin L. Holma to the Circuit Court of the First Circuit.
+Holma will fill the vacancy left by Judge Shanlyn A.S.
+Park and Tomasa Gifford will fill the anticipated vacancy resulting from the retirement of Judge Dean E. Ochiai this summer, pending Senate confirmation.
 These appointments follow Governor Green’s recent selection of Kauanoe A. D. Jackson to the Circuit Court of the Third Circuit (Hawaiʻi Island), marking a historic moment as all three of his latest judicial nominees are women.
-The nominees were selected from a list provided by the Judicial Selection Commission.
+The nominees were selected from lists provided by the Judicial Selection Commission.

 Recently, Governor Green also nominated Kauanoe A. D. Jackson to serve as a Circuit Court Judge in the Circuit Court of the Third Circuit for a 10-year term.
 Jackson, currently the supervising deputy prosecuting attorney in the Hawaiʻi County Office of the Prosecuting Attorney – West Hawaiʻi office, has served in progressively senior roles since joining the office in 2007.